 - Plant a tree base: There are hundreds of trees on our streets.
 Why not use the soil at the base to grow some herbs, flowers or small shrubs.
-Find out more here and see how to get started.
+Read our guide to planting tree bases and see how to get started.

 - Go wild: If you have a garden, allow a small area to grow ‘wild’, or leave a patch of fallen leaves.
 Insects, birds and small mammals will benefit from the cover and native plants.

 - Help birds: Put up a bird feeder, or nest box.
 Some birds will come to a feeder on a balcony, so you don’t even need a garden.
 If you have a garden, why not add a bird bath too?

 - Make a home: Put a bat box or hedgehog house in your garden.
 If you have less room, install a bug hotel for insects to use over winter.

 - Keep it native: Try and include more native plant species, particularly those that attract bees, butterflies and other pollinating insects to your garden.
 If you don’t have a garden, do you have space for a window box, or hanging basket?

 - Drive change: If you have a driveway, or are considering building one.
 Why not make it a green driveway?